alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/dependency-properties/dependency-properties.md

 - Values known through parent-child relationships with other elements in the element tree.

-Also, a dependency property can provide:
+Also, a dependency property can provide the following:

 - Self-contained validation.
 - Default values.